way2masoom/Data_Science-Machine_Learning/README.md

 # Setting Up Python Environment in VS Code for Data Science & Machine Learning

-Creating a Python virtual environment ensures that your projects are isolated and dependencies are managed effectively.
+Creating a Python virtual environment isolates your projects and manages dependencies effectively.
 Follow these steps to set up your environment on Windows, Linux, or macOS.

 ---